falategan/motif-conformation-finder/README.md

 ## Dive deeper :diving_mask::

-Read the [API Documentation](https://motif-conformation-finder.readthedocs.io/en/latest/) to take a <br>
-deeper look at the code.
+Read the [API Documentation](https://motif-conformation-finder.readthedocs.io/en/latest/) to take a deeper look at the code.